anywhichway/thunderclap/README.md

 includes the addition of graph queries a la GunDB, full-text indexing, and joins.

 # Change Log (reverse chronological order) [top](#top)

+2019-07-12 v0.0.22a Ehanced documentation.
+Completely re-worked indexing to allow for more object storage.
+Full text search currently broken.
+NAMESPACES must be re-created.

 2019-07-11 v0.0.21a Ehanced documentation.